 Other than traditional blouses, there is a great diversity of utilitarian weavings and embroidery to choose from.
 Authentic rugs, blankets and tapestry are worth buying, especially the vintage ones, made of organic materials and vegetable tanned.
 There is a great diversity on offer, specific to each ethnographic area.
 Oltenia stands out with it’s geometric patterns and vibrant colors.
 The second half of the 20th century introduced a new influence in Bukovina: colorful rugs with big flowers, very different than the traditional geometric patterns from the XIXth century.

-It is worth mentioning the rugs from Maramureş, Transylvania, with geometric figures of seven or twelve women holding hands, representing the days of the week or the twelve months.
+It is worth mentioning the rugs from Maramureş, Transylvania, with geometric or human shapes.

 There are lots of folk inspired rugs in the market today.
 Whether industrially, machine made, or by use of new techniques, other than the traditional ones, my fair opinion is the original will keep or even grow it’s value with time, while a replica won’t.
 So pick an original rug rather than a replica and, even after decades, you will sell it for at least the same price.